 Let me also offer the warning that finding and adopting appropriate textbooks and supplements for upper mathematics can be a difficult task.
 I believe most readily available materials end up leaving a decision between the least of the evils.
 Appropriate materials are available, but they take time and effort to put together.

 The mathematics curriculum in a classical education will seek to promote the understanding of order and harmony in the universe.
 Mathematics, as a language, reveals this order and harmony, yet it should also be lifted from this concrete foundation and brought into the world of the abstract.
 The study of mathematics will engage this endeavor by training students in the context in which the discovery of its concepts arose as well as the reasoning which provides its structure.
 Although the study of mathematics has fallen well short of this purpose in modern times, its implementation will deepen a classical education.

 Seventeenth century philosopher and mathematician René Descartes made the following observation concerning the mathematics of his own day.

 I afterwards bethought myself how it could be that the earliest pioneers of Philosophy in bygone ages refused to admit to the study of wisdom anyone who was not versed in Mathematics . . .
 I was confirmed in my suspicion that they had a knowledge of a species of Mathematics very different from that which passes current in our time.

 Nearly three hundred and fifty years ago, Descartes lamented a lost knowledge in mathematics.
 He understood that the mathematics passed down from his predecessors was only a shadow of what it had formerly been.
 That observation is as fitting today as it was in the time of Descartes.

-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
 This article has been adapted from a lecture given at Hillsdale College on June 25, 2012 during the seminar “What Makes Classical Education Different?” sponsored by the Barney Charter School Initiative.